imbrianj/switchBoard/README.md

 - Q. How secure is this?

   A. Depends.
 It's assumed that any device that's on your network is deemed white-listed.
 This probably shouldn't be used on a large network with people you don't trust to screw with your TV.
 My goal is to provide the most security by keeping external connections to a minimum.
 See "Q. Why aren't you using a seed-based JS library / referencing CSS from a CDN?"

+  Q. How can I access this if I'm away from my home?

+  A. I would strongly advise you to not just punch a hole in your firewall.
+If your router supports VPN connections, it's a very safe option to configure your phone to connect to that before using SwitchBoard remotely.
+If that's not possible or not conveneint, you may use [ngrok](https://ngrok.com/) to easily access SwitchBoard (at no cost) with no additional configuration.
+If you choose ngrok, be sure to [configure a ppassword!](https://ngrok.com/usage)!